aronwoost/gemini-test-repo/.github/commit-review-prompt.md

 ### ✅ PR aligns with commit rules, feel free to merge with merge commit.
 ```

+**Do not add any explanation or details when all commits align.
+Just the checkmark message above.**

 ### If there are multiple commits (2 or more) and any does not align:
 ```
 ### 🗜️ PR does not align with commit rules, please "Squash and merge".